project-gemmi/gemmi/docs/cif.rst

   void Block::set_pair(const std::string& tag, std::string value)

-The value needs quoting, the passed argument needs to be already quoted (you may pass ``cif::quote(value)``).
+If the value needs quoting, the passed argument needs to be already quoted (you may pass ``cif::quote(value)``).

 ----